CTFEDs/grid-workshop/decks/notes.md

 ![inline](content/img/grid-layout.pdf)

+^
+Grid started life in 2011, via a proposal sent to the CSS Working Group from Microsoft

 ---

 # Grid

 CSS Grid Layout introduces a two dimensional grid system to CSS.

+---

+# Grid

 Grids can be used to lay out major page areas or small user interface elements.